NV/ext.js/Readme.md

 ## Extensions

 Most extensions are both exported for functional use, or when **Ext.extend** us **true** they will be available as methods.
-For quick access to all that JSext has to offer *require('ext/import')*.
+For quick access to all that ext.js has to offer *require('ext/import')*.

 ### Number